44 Tips & Things To Know Before Visiting Turkey

 Airplane Travel - Save Money | Croatia Travel Blog

 WiFi can be spotty in Turkey, and often, a passcode is required to access it.
-When you arrive at the airport and need to show your visa, you can access WiFi if your visa information is online.
+However, if your visa information is online, you can access WiFi when you arrive at the airport and need to show it.

 Plan to get an international phone plan or a Turkish SIM card.
 Newer phones (2020 or newer) typically can support eSIM cards that can be downloaded onto your phone, but for all other mobile phones, you will need a physical SIM card.